-CATEGORY FEE

-Permit Application Minimum \$35.00

 Cost of Construction \$10.00 per \$1,000 plus minimum fee

-Building Demolition Fee \$75.00 per story

-Reinspection Fee \$25.00 per reinspection
+Building Demolition Fee \$75.00 per story Reinspection Fee \$25.00 per reinspection

 Stop Work Order Release Fee \$50.00

-Sheet Metal Permits (residential) \$ 5.00 per \$1,000

-Sheet Metal Permits (commercial) \$10.00 per \$1,000
+Sheet Metal Permits (residential) \$ 5.00 per \$1,000 Sheet Metal Permits (commercial) \$ 10.00 per \$1,000

 For the purpose of determining the building permit fee, the "cost of construction" shall be generally be determined by the Inspector of Buildings to be an amount equal to the product of the square footage area of the construction multiplied by seventy-five dollars (\$75.00).
 Square footage of any second story shall, for the purpose herein, be deemed to be one-half of the actual square footage of such second story.
-In cases where it is impossible or impractical to determine the "cost of construction" shall be as the Inspector of Buildings shall in his discretion determine.
+In cases where it is impossible or impractical to determine the "cost of construction" by the above method, then such "cost of construction" shall be as the Inspector of Buildings shall in his discretion determine.